ravi-kumar7/documentation/docs/bank-connect/README.md

 </div>

 ## Getting API Keys
 BankConnect requires API Keys to initialize the SDK and/or access the REST APIs.
 There will be separate keys for **DEV** and **PROD** environments.
+APIs for fetching enriched data also require an additional **Server Hash**.

-You can get your keys on [FinBox Dashboard](https://dashboard.finbox.in)
+You can get your keys on [FinBox Dashboard](https://dashboard.finbox.in/)

 ## Sample Projects
 We have hosted some sample projects on GitHub.
 You can find them on the links below: